What Is a Leading Indicator?

 Example of Leading Indicators

 Popular leading indicators include average weekly hours worked in manufacturing, new orders for capital goods by manufacturers, mortgage defaults, and applications for unemployment insurance.

-Leading indicators are often indexes, but they can also be certain stocks.
+Certain stocks can also be leading indicators.
 For example, let's assume XYZ Company is an auto manufacturer.
-If XYZ Company stock typically falls before the rest of the automotive sector falls or rises before the rest of the automotive sector rises, we could consider XYZ Company a leading indicator in the auto industry.
+If its stock typically falls before the rest of the automotive sector falls or rises before the rest of the automotive sector rises, we can consider XYZ Company a leading indicator in the auto industry.

-It is definitely worthwhile for investors to track leading economic indicators because they reveal which aspects of the economy are showing relative strength.
-For example, if multiple variables such as payrolls, exports, and the purchasing managers survey are all rising, investors can expect economic growth to remain steady or even rise in coming quarters -- which is always a good thing for stocks.
-That's a trend that individual traders can support.
+If multiple variables (e.g. payroll and exports) are all rising, investors can expect economic growth to remain steady or even rise in coming financial quarters.
+This is always a good thing for stocks – and a trend that individual traders can support.